Learn to simulate a glycan using GLYCAM-Web. Then, learn how to visualize the simulated glycan in 3D.

 You will need complete information about the chemical makeup of your glycan.
 See above, in Background, if you need help with that.

 The simplest thing to do will be to follow the example used herein.
 However, the Carbohydrate Builder will keep you from building something invalid.
 So, feel free to just click around and see what happens.
-For an even simpler interface, see the Oligosaccharide Libraries section in Alternate Protocols.
+For an even simpler interface, see the 3D Structure Libraries section in Alternate Protocols.

 These instructions are for the version of the Carbohydrate uilder which builds from left to right.